Obsessive–compulsive personality disorder: Treatment

 The best-validated treatment for OCPD is cognitive therapy (CT) or cognitive behavioral therapy (CBT), with studies showing an improvement in areas of personality impairment, and reduced levels of anxiety and depression.
 Group CBT is also associated with an increase in extraversion and agreeableness and reduced neuroticism.
 Interpersonal psychotherapy has been linked to even better results when it came to reducing depressive symptoms.
+Treatment with Exposure and Response Prevention (ERP) combined with an SSRI is as effective as ERP alone for OCD symptoms.
+However, combination therapy is a reasonable initial approach for those with more severe symptoms.
+Additionally, a recent review also indicates pilot studies - to be confirmed in clinical trials on large samples - on the use of Radically Open Dialectical Behavior Therapy and Evolutionary Systems Therapy for OCPD.

 Epidemiology

 Estimates for the prevalence of OCPD in the general population are 3%, making it the most common personality disorder.
 Current evidence is inconclusive as to whether OCPD is more common in men than women, or in equal rates among sexes.
 It is estimated to occur in 8.7% of psychiatric outpatient settings.

 A study of data collected in the 2001-2002 National Epidemiologic Survey on Alcohol and Related Conditions looked specifically for seven personality disorders as defined by the DSM-IV.
 The study concluded the most prevalent personality disorder of the survey's population to be OCPD, at 7.88%.
-This study also concluded there were no gender differences in prevalence and that OCPD was not a predicter of disability.
+This study also concluded there were no gender differences in prevalence and that OCPD was not a predictor of disability.